Parithi/StepCounter_Interview_Prototype/README.md

 ## App Flow

- - User Login using Google / Apple Sign In
+ - User can login using Google / Apple Sign In
  - Allow access to Health Kit
 	 - On success, the step count details for the past 7 days are shown.
 Current daily step count target is set to 4000.
-Depending on the percentage of steps completed, different emojis are displayed.
+Depending on the percentage of steps completed, different emojis are displayed
-	 - On failure to access HealthKit, error message is displayed.
+	 - On failure to access HealthKit, error message is displayed
  - User can logout by clicking on the profile picture on the top right

 ## To-Dos